Documentation needed to make a Tier 4 (General) student application

 You are a 'low risk' student if you are applying for Tier 4 (General) to study at UWE Bristol, and:

-- you are a national of Argentina, Australia, Bahrain, Barbados, Botswana, Brunei, Cambodia, Canada, Chile, China, The Dominican Republic, Indonesia, Japan, Kuwait, Malaysia, The Maldives, Mexico, New Zealand, Qatar, Serbia, Singapore, South Korea, Thailand, Trinidad and Tobago, United Arab Emirates, United States of America; or
+- you are a national of Australia, Bahrain, Barbados, Botswana, Brazil, Brunei, Cambodia, Canada, Chile, China, The Dominican Republic, Indonesia, Japan, Kazakhstan, Kuwait, Malaysia, Mauritius, Mexico, New Zealand, Oman, Peru, Qatar, Serbia, Singapore, South Korea, Thailand, Tunisia, United Arab Emirates, United States of America; or

 - you hold a Hong Kong SAR*, Macau SAR or a British National (Overseas) passport and you are applying for entry clearance in Hong Kong, or for leave to remain in the UK; or